Aviah/one-click-django-polls-tutorial/tutorial_part6.md

 This is the votes view:

 	def vote(request, question_id):
-    p = get_object_or_404(Question, pk=question_id)
+		p = get_object_or_404(Question,pk=question_id)
     	try:
     		selected_choice = p.choice_set.get(pk=request.POST['choice'])
     	except (KeyError, Choice.DoesNotExist):
     		# Redisplay the question voting form.
-        return render(request, 'polls/detail.html', {
+        	return render(request, 'polls/detail.html',{
         		'question': p,
             	'error_message': "You didn't select a choice.",
         		})
     	else:
     		selected_choice.votes += 1
         	selected_choice.save()
         	# Always return an HttpResponseRedirect after successfully dealing
         	# with POST data.
 This prevents data from being posted twice if a
         	# user hits the Back button.
         	return HttpResponseRedirect(reverse('polls:results', args=(p.id,)))

+The first step is to check if the question exists at all, otherwise the view raises 404.

-Like any view that accepts a form, when called, the view has to decide if:
+Then, when a form view accepts a request, it has to decide if:

-1. The user asked for a new empty form
+1. The user just got to the form page, so it asks for a new empty form
-2. Or, the user filled the form and submited it
+2. Or, the user already filled the form and submited it with data

+To decide, the view tries `request.POST['choice']`.
+If it doesn't exist, then the user asked for the form and the view redisplays it.
-So if the question exists at all (otherwise the view raises 404), the view tries POST['choice'], and redisplay the form if it doesn't exists.
-Otherwise, the vote is increamented and saved, and the view redirects to the results url.
+Otherwise, it's a sbmitted form: the vote is incremented and saved, and the view redirects to the results url.

+## Redirect after successful submit

-The results url is found with **reverse**, which takes a named url, and return the path for it:
+The results url is found with `reverse`, which takes a named url, and returns the url's path:

 	 reverese('polls:results',1)